tmhglnd/mercury/docs/05-ring.md

 ## every

-Add zeroes to a ring with a number sequence.
+Add zeroes to a list with a number sequence.
 The division determines the amount of values per bar.
 The total length = bars * div.
 Very useful for rhythms that must occur once in a while, but can also be use for melodic phrases.

 **arguments**
 - {IntRing} -> Ring to use every n-bars